LPology/Simple-Ajax-Uploader/README.md

 ### Features ###
-* Fully cross-browser -- works in IE7+, Firefox, Chrome, Safari, Opera
+* Cross-browser -- works in IE7+, Firefox, Chrome, Safari, Opera
 * Supports multiple, concurrent file uploads (even in non-HTML5 browsers)
 * No flash or external CSS -- just one 5Kb Javascript file (minified and gzipped)
 * Use any HTML element as the upload button